fresheneesz/stackinfo/README.md

 * Create unit tests once deadunit supports browser
 * Support node.js via node-stack-trace
  * Possibly also use this for chrome, since it works in chrome too
-* Instead of returning an array of static objects, parse the stacktrace on the fly using accessors (for performance reasons - so you only do the parsing you need to)

 How to Contribute!
 ============